dolph/etherpad-md/doc/localization.md

 ### Overwrite core messages

 You can overwrite Etherpad's core messages in your plugin's locale files.
-For example, if you want to replace `Chat` with `Notes`, simply add...
+For example, if you want to replace `Bold` with `Embolden`, simply add...

 *ep_your-plugin/locales/en.json*
 ```
 { "ep_your-plugin.h1": "Heading 1"
-, "pad.chat": "Notes"
+, "pad.toolbar.bold.title": "Embolden (ctrl+B)"
 }
 ```